serverless/blog/posts/2017-10-23-rob-gruhl-serverless-event-sourced-nordstrom-emit-2017.md

   - AndreaPasswater
 ---

 Rob Gruhl kicked off [Emit Conference](http://www.emitconference.com/) with a peek behind the scenes at Nordstrom's architecture.

-Nordstrom was an early adopter of Serverless for services like personalization to frequently viewed items.
-They've since contributed some excellent resources to the community, including the "[Hello, Retail](https://github.com/Nordstrom/hello-retail)" project and a Serverless Artillery project for performance testing.
+They were an early adopter of [Serverless.com](http://www.serverless.com) for services from personalization to frequently viewed items.
+They've since contributed some excellent resources back to the community, including the "[Hello, Retail](https://github.com/Nordstrom/hello-retail)" project and a Serverless Artillery project for performance testing.

-In his talk, he discussed Nordstrom's use of the event-sourced architecture with Serverless: what it is and why it's a good fit for the Serverless paradigm.
+In his talk, Rob discussed Nordstrom's use of the event-sourced architecture with Serverless: what it is and why it's a good fit for the Serverless paradigm.
 He also notes some difficulties with the event-sourcing pattern, the ways Nordstrom has worked around it, and ends with a few #awswishlist items that would make it easier to develop event-sourced applications with Serverless.

 Watch the video or read the transcript below for a complete run-down.